cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

   test_script: gradle test
 ```

-Example above defines a single task that will be scheduled and executed on Community Cluster using `gradle:jdk8` Docker image.
+The example above defines a single task that will be scheduled and executed on Community Cluster using the `gradle:jdk8` Docker image.
 Only one user defined script instruction to run `gradle test` will be executed.
 Pretty simple, isn't it?

 A `task` simply defines a [compute service](supported-computing-services.md) to schedule the task on and
 a sequence of [`script`](#script-instruction) and [`cache`](#cache-instruction) instructions that will be executed.

-Please read topics below if you want better understand what's doing on in a more complex `.cirrus.yml` configuration file like this:
+Please read topics below if you want better understand what's doing on in a more complex `.cirrus.yml` configuration file such as this:

 ```yaml
 # global default